hydrodynamicstability/statquotes/README.md

   - Andrew S. C. Ehrenberg (1990)

   - A hope for the future of statistics:  MSOD.  *The American Statistician*, 44:  195-196.

+- "The theory of computation has traditionally been studied almost entirely in the abstract, as a topic in pure mathematics.
+That is to miss the point of it.
+Computers are physical objects, and computations are physical processes.
+What computers can or cannot compute is determined by the laws of physics alone, and not by pure mathematics."

+  - David Deutsch (1997)

+  - *The Fabric of Reality:  Science of Parallel Universes---and its Implications*.
+Viking.

 ## Statisticians, Physicists, and Social Science